dimitriskokoretsis/qPCR.CFX.process/README.md

 ## Installation

-You can install the development version of `qpcr.CFX.process` from [GitHub](https://github.com/) by using the `devtools` package.
-If not installed in your system, install `devtools` with the following line:
+You can install `qpcr.CFX.process` package from [GitHub](https://github.com/) by using the `devtools` package.
+If `devtools` is not installed in your system, install it with the following line:

 ``` r
 install.packages("devtools")
 ```

-When `devtools` is installed, execute the following line to install the `qpcr.CFX.process` package:
+When `devtools` is installed, run the following line to install the `qpcr.CFX.process` package:

 ``` r